Taiwan’s Intelligence Chief Says Kim Jong Un Is ‘Sick,’ North Korea Preparing For Power Struggle If He Dies

-Taiwan’s top intelligence official said that the country has evidence proving that Kim Jong Un is “sick,” and that North Korea is preparing for a power struggle if the leader were to die.
+Taiwan’s top intelligence official said that the country has evidence proving that Kim Jong Un is “sick” and that North Korea is preparing for a power struggle if the leader dies.

 Chiu said he was confident about the veracity of the intelligence reports.